ddom1/JustStartingOut/README.md

 # JustStartingOut
-Used to create a portfolio.
+Used to learn about github and eventually create a portfolio.